Special News Report .....

 Roxane Gilmore, Virginia's First Lady, Comes to Town

-Low tide meant an early start for everyone but any jet-lag didn't show on these intrepid visitors whose visit to East London had been arranged at short notice, nevertheless Rosemary Taylor, Ian Sharpe, Sister Christine, and David Clark turned up early to welcome the visitors who had flown especially from Virginia the previous day for a long weekend of research in Docklands.
+Low tide meant an early start for everyone but any jet-lag didn't show on these intrepid visitors whose visit to East London had been arranged at such short notice, nevertheless Rosemary Taylor, Mary Mills, Ian Sharpe, Sister Christine, and David Clark all turned up early to welcome the visitors who had flown especially from Virginia the previous day to see Blackwall and research the Leamouth area.

-'LEA Heritage Group' (re-discovering history) had helped to provide an adequate tour for our notable visitors on their first visit to Docklands, on this second visit we didn't need to provide transport from 'Tour East' as we had done previosly as our visitors arrived in their own Limousines this time.
+'LEA Heritage Group' (re-discovering history) was called at short notice to provide an adequate tour of Blackwall for our notable visitors from America on a second visit to Blackwall, unlike their first visit, they arrived in Limousines this time.

-Environment Campaigner Ian Sharpe praised his group of colleagues for having attended at such a short notice, "our visitors recognise the important role of voluntary community work in helping to preserve significant local heritage sites like the first settlers monument, we are delighted that they chose our Group to show them around Blackwall."
+Chair of 'LEA HEritage Group' praised his colleagues for having attended at such a short notice, "our visitors recognise the important role of our voluntary community work helping to preserve significant local heritage sites, the first settlers monument at Blackwall is one of many more important historic sites in East London, we are delighted that they chose us to show them around."

-The visiting entourage toured Blackwall visiting the newly restored First settlers Monument, "this visit helps us to better understand Britain's role in history" said the Chair, thanking David Clark, Mary Mills, and Sister Christine Frost of 'SPLASH' for their support, and especially Rosemary Taylor "who is not only an accomplished historian and author, but also a highly experienced Tour Guide, she has written significant books on local East End history".
+The visiting entourage toured Blackwall visiting the newly restored First settlers Monument, "this visit helps us to better understand Britain's role in history" said the Chair, thanking David Clark, Mary Mills, and Sister Christine Frost of 'SPLASH' for their support, and especially Rosemary Taylor "who is not only an accomplished historian and author, but also a highly experienced Tour Guide, having written a number of books on East London history".

 The First Settlers Monument, Blackwall